 In Haiti we run the only children’s hospital in the whole country.
 Every year we provide over 80,000 medical services to children, babies and pregnant women.
 Find out more here.

-Our NPH homes are found in the countryside and we grow a lot of our own food.
-This helps us reduce our environmental impact, keep food costs low, and gives our kids a healthy diet.
-It also teaches our children about healthy nutrition and sustainable food systems.
+Our NPH homes and community centres are found in the countryside and we grow a lot of our own food.
+This reduces our environmental impact, keeps food costs low, and gives the children a healthy diet.
+It also teaches the children about healthy nutrition and sustainable food systems.

-In some cases, this means providing lifelong, around-the-clock care to children with chronic conditions.
+At NPH we work hard to give all our children and adolescents a good quality of life.
+For our children with chronic conditions, we provide lifelong, around-the-clock care.
 Without NPH, many of these children would not be able to survive and thrive on their own.

-All of our children’s homes contain a clinic to ensure our children can be cared for if they get sick.
-Dr. Dora Berrios (above) is our on-site doctor at NPH Honduras.
-She actually grew up in our home and has come back to help her ‘younger brothers and sisters.’
+All of our programmes include a clinic to ensure that vulnerable children and families have access to quality, affordable healthcare.
+Dr. Dora Gomez is our on-site doctor at NPH Honduras.
+She actually grew up at our home and has come back to help her ‘younger brothers and sisters.’